citp/privacy-policy-historical/b/bu/bum/bumble.com.md

 When you post information about yourself or use the messaging function, the amount of personal information you share is at your own risk.
 Please see Section 4 below for more information on who can access what you post on Bumble.
 If you post anything that is inconsistent with our Terms and Conditions of Use, we reserve the right to terminate your Account - we really don't want to have to do this so please play by the rules!

 For safety and security and to ensure you have the best possible user experience, we require users to verify their accounts and might ask for your phone number.
 We want to make sure you are not a robot!
 And we also want to avoid fake Bumble accounts being created which can be used for malicious activities and cybercrime – they threaten the Bumble network and spoil things for everyone.
 We use a third party provider for account verification who will keep your phone number for up to 90 days for fraud identification purposes across a range of online platforms and services like Bumble’s.
-We collect and use your phone number on the basis of our legitimate interests identified above and for the prevention of fraud.

 If you decide to purchase any of our premium services, we will process your payment information and retain this securely for the prevention of fraud and for audit/tax purposes.
-Under data protection law, it is necessary for us to collect and process this payment data to enable us to perform our contract with you and our ongoing retention of this data is justified by our legitimate interests set out above.

 Finally, we want to keep in touch with you to make sure you know about the great promotions and offers we have available.
 If you’ve told us it’s OK, we will use your email address and phone number to send you information on these.
 You can withdraw this consent at any time via Settings in the app.

 ### Data Storage

-By using the App, you agree and acknowledge that Bumble is a global app operating through servers located in a number of countries around the world, including the United States.
+By using the App, you acknowledge that Bumble is a global app operating through servers located in a number of countries around the world, including the United States.
 If you live in a country with data protection laws, the storage of your personal data may not provide you with the same protections as you enjoy in your country of residence.
-By submitting your personal information, or by choosing to upgrade the services you use, or by making use of the applications available on Bumble, you agree to the transfer of your personal information to, and storage and processing of your personal information in, any such countries and destinations.

 ### Geolocation Information